 Most of us don’t give our lips the same attention we show the rest of our face, which can be a mistake if you start noticing breakouts around the mouth.
 Be sure to thoroughly cleanse your lips at the end of the day to remove balm or lipstick residue.
 You can also microneedle your lips to boost collagen and encourage cell turnover.
 Most serums are safe to use on your lips as long as you don’t get the product into your mouth, but I don’t recommend using anti-acne products on this area as they will likely be too harsh.
 Instead, I especially like using my HA Hydrating Serum on lips to moisturize and prevent the need for heavy balms in the first place.

 For the longest time, the dry toothbrush trick was the only way we knew how to exfoliate the lips.
 Now, there are products available to give this tender skin the same thorough exfoliation that you give the rest of your face.
-I especially like my Hydrating Lip Peel, which uses lactic and glycolic acids to dissolve dry skin cells and battle clogged pores on the lip line.
+I especially like my Hydrating Lip Peel, which uses lactic and glycolic acids to dissolve dry skin cells and battle clogged pores and blackheads on the lip line.
 Plus, by keeping the area free of lingering dead skin cells, you minimize the likelihood of further breakouts.

 Switch Your Toothpaste

 Some people are especially sensitive to the sulfates, fluoride, and alcohols in toothpaste.
 Try switching your toothpaste to a natural, sulfate-free version to prevent breakouts.
 Or, at the very least, wash your face after you brush to remove any lingering minty residue on your skin.

 Have a skin concern you want help with?
 Let me know in the comments and I’ll send you a note!